python-trio/trio/README.rst

      HWFQ is... a much worse mess though, b/c a task could be eligible to run now but become ineligible before being scheduled :-(

-   - unifying the task cancel and timeout cancel systems

-     would it be easier if we wrap tasks in a little async function that sets up the magic local (or not), and also puts a move_on_at(inf) wrapper around them?

-     [showstopper: if we literally use move_on_at, it becomes impossible to cancel a task until after it's executed for a step and the move_on_at has had a chance to run and pass out the cancel handle]

-     maybe expose the deadline as a Task.deadline property

-     and make it possible to fire an arbitrary cancellation exception to cancel a chunk of work, via the CancelStatus object?

-     this could also be used to *guarantee* that a task can't exit without waiting on its children

-   - tasks from new lineages (the initial task, the call_soon task) treated in uniform way? if we crash before starting the initial task (ouch but can happen with instruments) then should cancel it immediately I guess.
-Or is it better to special case this and not even start?

    - according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped requests").
 No-one on the internet seems to have any idea when this actually occurs or why.
 Twisted has a FIXME b/c they don't handle it, just propagate the error out.

-   - not returning KeyboardInterrupt from run() is pretty annoying when running pytest

-     of course, the naive thing of passing through keyboardinterrupt doesn't even work that well, since we'll end up with a bunch of Cancelled crashes

-     maybe we should get more serious about KeyboardInterrupt. make a version that's a subclass of Cancelled, and if we detect a KI then raise it immediately in the current tasks and also inject it into *all* tasks as a cancellation.

-     how to aggregate at the top-level, though? if everything exited with keyboardinterrupt or success, then cool, reasonable to make our final exception a keyboardinterrupt instead of an UnhandledExceptionError. if some raised new errors...?

-     so:
-     - when control-C is hit, raise inside the currently executing code (if not protected)
-     - and also raise inside all regular tasks
-       - possibly: raise at the next schedule point *even if* not otherwise cancellable then *if* they aren't protected against control-C. This might cause us to lose the result of the operation that got blown away (which is why cancellation can't normally happen here), but that's what control-C is like in general, so...
-       - for protected code we need to go through the cancellation machinery
-         - so it helps if the cancellation machinery allows us to send in an exception repeatedly!

-     when tasks exit with a cancellation, it should be like there's a with move_on_after: wrapped around the whole thing, that swallows the exception if its the one we injected. the general rule with cancellations is to let them propagate.
-BUT for this it will help if there's a supervisor who notices and freaks out about "regular" death too...? well, and we need to be able to distinguish between unexpected exceptions, return None, and cancelled, probably?

-     in general, there is *no* guarantee in trio that just because you've been cancelled once, you won't be cancelled again... because e.g. an outer timeout can fire while you're unwinding from an inner timeout.

-     (or maybe there is now? but there definitely isn't a guarantee that KI can't appear any moment? though ugh it is literally impossible to guarantee correct cleanup in the presence of KI, because it can happen when you're in the middle of a finally: or __exit__ -- __exit__ we can at least partially protect, but... maybe it would be better for the first KI to always be routed to cancellation, and then escalate if there are more KIs received?
-This is also a mess for rules like "always close your (async) generators".

-       but this still means we can't have a *100%* ban on repeated cancellations, I guess? even though this would be convenient to not have to worry about cancellations during an except
-       Cancelled: block? ...obviously you still need to worry about them during finally: blocks.
-Ugh.
-Just in general, blocking during cleanup is almost non-viable. how do you impose a timeout. what if you're in the middle of *normal* exit and get cancelled.)

    - kqueue power interface needs another pass + tests